melowntech/workshop/tutorials/index.rst

 Learning VTS
 ############

-The simplest way to get started with VTS is by following some of our tutorials and case studies.
-The tutorials are organized into two main sections and sorted by complexity starting with the simplest ones.
+The simplest way to get started with VTS is by following some of our tutorials.
+The tutorials are organized into two main sections and roughly sorted by complexity starting with the simplest ones.

 .. _backend-tutorials: